0xadri/notes-js/__intrvw_qs_02_javascript.md

 Context and scope are related but very different concepts.
 People often confuse them.

-1. Scope (Lexical)
+**1. Scope (Lexical)**

-Definition: Scope refers to the current set of variables that are available at a specific point in your code.
+TLDR: Scope = variable access.

-Determined by: it is set at write time (lexical structure) - how and where your code is written (lexical environment) - it cannot be changed at runtime.
+Definition: Scope refers to the `current set of variables available` at a specific point in your code.

-Key idea: Scope is about variable access.
+Determined by: set at write time (lexical structure) - how and where code is written (lexical environment) - cannot be changed at runtime.

 ```javascript
 function outer() {